-- First, any payments from the VIE to our WFOE is subject to Chinese taxes, including a 6% VAT and 25% enterprise income tax. - Second, current Chinese regulations permit our WFOE to pay dividends to their shareholders only out of its registered capital amount, if any, as determined in accordance with Chinese accounting standards and regulations.
-In addition, if our WFOE incurs debt in the future, the instruments governing the debt may restrict its ability to pay dividends or make other payments to the Delaware holding company. - Third, the Chinese government also imposes controls on the conversion of RMB into foreign currencies and the remittance of currencies out of China.
+- First, any payments from the VIE to our WFOE is subject to Chinese taxes, including a 6% VAT and 25% enterprise income tax. - Second, current Chinese regulations permit our WFOE to pay dividends to our Company, through our subsidiary as its sole shareholder, only out of its registered capital amount, if any, as determined in accordance with Chinese accounting standards and regulations.
+In addition, if our WFOE incurs debt in the future, the instruments governing the debt may restrict its ability to pay dividends or make other payments to our Company. - Third, the Chinese government also imposes controls on the conversion of RMB into foreign currencies and the remittance of currencies out of China.
 Therefore, we may experience difficulties in completing the administrative procedures necessary to obtain and remit foreign currency for the payment of dividends from profits, if any.